I attended a gamification seminar

 [Recommended occupations]

-he's a monk type.
+he's the monk type.

-Looking for a warrior type colleague!
+We need a warrior type colleague!

 Case study 3